Arthur0292/Foundations-of-Programming-in-C/README.md

 * **List 2 - Conditional Exercises:** Practice with decision structures such as `if`, `else`, and `switch`.
 * **List 3 - Repetition Exercises:** Implementation of control loops like `for`, `while`, and `do-while`.
 * **List 4 - Subalgorithms:** Advanced practice with code modularization, creating **functions**, and passing parameters by value and reference (pointers).
-* **List 5 - Arrays (Vectors):** Manipulation of one-dimensional structures, focusing on indexing, data storage, and linear traversal.
+* **List 5 - Arrays (Vectors):** Manipulation of one-dimensional structures, focusing on indexing, data storage, and linear traversal.*
+* **List 6 - Matrices:** Working with multi-dimensional arrays, covering matrix initialization, nested loops for traversal, and operations like calculating diagonals, sums, and averages of specific areas.
+*

 ---